Skip to main content

 Gauge charts set to metric mean

-Other visualizations that can display constant sum data include bar charts and line charts.
+Other visualizations that can display constant sum data include vertical bars and lines.
 These work best when the metric is set to mean.

 Reports Visualizations